· Lincoln J Bicalho · Development · 24 min read

 });

-// Add Blazor services
+// Add Blazor components

 builder.Services.AddRazorComponents()